-The fact that public trust in police has not increased even while crime has plummeted over the last thirty years is a key indication that we took a wrong turn.
-Derrick Johnson, the President and CEO of the NAACP recently wrote of a growing awareness about the importance of community perceptions to effective policing.
-He explained that law enforcement agencies have created partnerships to engage in dialogue with community leaders after numerous legitimacy crises episodes have shown us that "police officers cannot do their jobs well without positive relationships within the communities they serve."
-The central goal of the criminal justice system must be to increase cooperation and trust between individuals and the state.
+Over the past 30 years, there has been growing awareness of the importance of community perceptions to effective policing.
+Law enforcement agencies have created partnerships to engage in dialogue with community leaders after numerous legitimacy crises episodes have shown us that police officers cannot do their jobs well without positive relationships within the communities they serve.

 President Obama's 2014 project, The National Initiative for Building Community Trust and Justice, was recently evaluated and shown a statistically significant impact among police officers and communities in six cities (Gary, IN; Birmingham, AL; Stockton, CA; Minneapolis, MN; Fort Worth, TX; and Pittsburgh, PA).
-The full evaluation, as well as context on the additional principal members and their roles in the larger National Initiative Project is available here.
-For the National Initiative, the Justice Collaboratory and Center for Policing Equity, produced a new, holistic, threeday training that covers procedural justice and mind science for police officers.
+For the National Initiative, the Justice Collaboratory and the Center for Policing Equity, produced a new, holistic, three-day training that covers procedural justice and mind science for police officers.
 This training includes the Principles of Procedurally Just Policing - a guide for police departments that seek comprehensive change and wish to incorporate procedural justice as a foundational principle running through all of their policies.

-Another way of saying this is that community policing is generally seen as a police initiative, while popular legitimacy-i.e. public trust--is a criterion by which a police department can be judged and, evidence suggests, is judged every day by the people in the community.
+Another way of saying this is that community policing is generally seen as a police initiative, while popular legitimacy - i.e. public trust - is a criterion by which a police department can be judged and, evidence suggests, is judged every day by the people in the community.
 Trust guides community members when they decide whether to willingly defer to and accept police decisions and policies, and make their own judgments about the extent to which they are willing to work with the police to help them maintain order in the community.
 The Task Force report highlights the central role that the fairness in the way police exercise their authority plays in shaping popular legitimacy, as well as public behavior.

 Law enforcement stakeholders who are taking leadership roles on the issue of legitimacy and procedural justice today incorporate these ideas in what they say to police officers, and in what they say to the public.
-They make these concepts part of their everyday thinking - as they plan police operations, develop policies, make speeches, hold community meetings, give news media interviews, and otherwise go about their work.
+They make these concepts part of their everyday thinking - as they plan police operations, develop policies, make speeches, hold community meetings, give news media interviews, and otherwise go about their work1.